4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/Aggregate.md

  * writeConcern (MongoDB\Driver\WriteConcern): Write concern.
 This only applies when an $out or $merge stage is specified.

-   This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

 Note: Collection-agnostic commands (e.g. $currentOp) may be executed by specifying null for the collection name.